BlueNealis/what-should-I-order/README.md

 ### Features
 - User can get random cocktails from the Cocktail Database
 - User can click home and it will direct them to the home screen
+- user can choose from flavor profiles for drink choice

 ### Contributors
 - [Blue Nealis](https://github.com/BlueNealis/)[LinkedIn](https://www.linkedin.com/in/blue-nealis/)